raul23/Darth-Vader-RPi/docs/README_docs.rst

 control the following sounds:

 #.
 Some of his famous quotes
 #.
-The Imperial march theme song
+The *Imperial march* theme song
 #.
-The lightsaber opening and closing sounds and its illumination
+The lightsaber drawing and retraction sounds and its illumination

 His iconic breathing sound plays in the background indefinitely almost as soon as the RPi is run with the script ``start_dv``.